franceslinyc/franceslinyc.github.io/resume.markdown

 - Served as the main line of communication for press representatives, corporate sponsors and individual donors

-**Branding Strategist, Roman Catholic Diocese of Taichung, Taichung City, Taiwan, Sep 2014 – 2016**
+**Marketing Assistant, Roman Catholic Diocese of Taichung, Taichung City, Taiwan, Sep 2014 – 2016**

 <br/>
 <br/>